-- 167.1 Where the SRA has granted an approval of a person to be a manager, owner or compliance officer of a body under this Part (including a deemed approval under Rule 123.2), it may subsequently withdraw that approval if: - (a) it is not satisfied that an approved person met or meets the criteria for approval or continues to meet the criteria for approval in Rule 145; - (b) it is satisfied that a condition imposed on the body's authorisation under Rule 134.5 has not been, or is not being complied with; - (c) it is satisfied that the approved person has breached a duty or obligation imposed upon them in or under the SRA's regulatory arrangements or any enactments; or - (d) information or documentation is not promptly supplied in response to a request made under Rule 134.8. - 167.2 Where withdrawal of approval relates to a director of a company, the SRA may set separate dates for that individual ceasing to be a director and disposing of his or her shares.
+- 17.1 Where the SRA has granted an approval of a person to be a manager, owner or compliance officer of a body (including a deemed approval under Rule 13.2), it may subsequently withdraw that approval if: - it is not satisfied that an approved person met or meets the criteria for approval in Rule 15; - (b) it is satisfied that a condition imposed on the body's authorisation under Rule 14.5 has not been, or is not being complied with; - (c) it is satisfied that the approved person has breached a duty or obligation imposed upon them in or under the SRA's regulatory arrangements or any enactments; or - (d) information or documentation is not promptly supplied in response to a request made under Rule 14.8. - 17.2 Where withdrawal of approval relates to a director of a company, the SRA may set separate dates for that individual ceasing to be a director and

-Rule 178 - Temporary emergency approvals for compliance officers
+Rule 18 - Temporary emergency approvals for compliance officers

-- 178.1 If an authorised body ceases to have a COLP or COFA whose designation has been approved by the SRA, the authorised body must immediately and in any event within 7 days: - (a) notify the SRA; - (b) designate another manager [or employee] to replace its previous COLP or COFA, as appropriate; and - (c) make an application to the SRA for temporary approval of the new COLP or COFA, as appropriate. - 178.2 The SRA may grant a temporary approval under this rule if: - it is satisfied that the authorised body could not reasonably have commenced an application for approval of designation in advance of the non-compliance; - (b) on the face of the application and any other information immediately before the SRA, there is no evidence suggesting that the new compliance officer is not fit and propersuitable to carry out the duties imposed on them under these rules.
+- 18.1 If an authorised body ceases to have a COLP or COFA whose designation has been approved by the SRA, the authorised body must immediately and in any event within 7 days: - (a) notify the SRA; - (b) designate another manager or employee to replace its previous COLP or COFA, as appropriate; and - (c) make an application to the SRA for temporary approval of the new COLP or COFA, as appropriate. - 18.2 The SRA may grant a temporary approval under this rule if: - it is satisfied that the authorised body could not reasonably have commenced an application for approval of designation in advance of the non-compliance; - (b) on the face of the application and any other information immediately before the SRA, there is no evidence suggesting that the new compliance officer is not suitable to carry out the duties imposed on them under these rules. - 18.3 Temporary approval under this rule: - (a) may be granted initially for 28 days; - (b) may be granted to have effect from the date the body ceases to have a COLP or COFA whose designation has been approved; - (c) may be extended in response to a reasonable request by the authorised body; - (d) must be extended pending determination of a substantive application for approval commenced in accordance with Rule 17.4; - (e) may be granted or extended subject to such conditions on the authorised body's authorisation as the SRA thinks fit having regard to the criteria in Rule 9; - (f) has effect only while the criteria in Rule 8.5(g) are met; - (g) if granted, cannot prejudice the discretion of the SRA to refuse a substantive application for approval of designation or to impose any before the expiry of the temporary approval or any extension of that approval by the SRA.

-- 178.3 Temporary approval under this rule: - (a) may be granted initially for 28 days; - may be granted to have effect from the date the body ceases to have a COLP or COFA whose designation has been approved; - (bc) may be extended in response to a reasonable request by the authorised body; - (ed) must be extended pending determination of a substantive application for approval commenced in accordance with Rule 17.4; - (de) may be granted or extended subject to such conditions on the authorised body's authorisation as the SRA thinks fit having regard to the criteria in Rule 9; - (ef) has effect only while the criteria in Rule 8.5(g) are met; - (fg) if granted, cannot prejudice the discretion of the SRA to refuse a substantive application for approval of designation or to impose any conditions on that approval; and - (gh) in exceptional circumstances, and for reasonable cause, may be withdrawn at any time. - 178.4 If granted temporary approval under Rule 178.3 above for its designation of a new COLP or COFA, the authorised body must: - (a) designate a permanent COLP or COFA, as appropriate; and - (b) submit a substantive application for approval of that designation under Rule 132;
+- (h) in exceptional circumstances, and for reasonable cause, may be withdrawn at any time. - 18.4 If granted temporary approval under Rule 18.3 above for its designation of a new COLP or COFA, the authorised body must: - (a) designate a permanent COLP or COFA, as appropriate; and - (b) submit a substantive application for approval of that designation under Rule 13: